teejl/the_Programmer/README.md

 ## TPQ

 The python quants have great resources to learn more python and financial mathematics.
 I have started to post the progress with my lessons.
 I have learned so much in the past week.
 It has completely reconstructed the way I gather data, and my methods for analyzing whether to buy a stock or not.
 Most methods seem to be around high frequency trading, but I hope to find one that comes out of low frequency trading.

+## Efficient SQL

+So I have found a way to speed up SQL queries.
+Most of the time it isn't too big of an issue to run a program faster, but there are some instances where one can save 10-20minutes of run time due to processing massive data.
+The key is precision.

+The way to use precision to cut down the runtime of a query one must cut out all excess data, and this can be done on the from clause.
+Any where statement that does not require looking at a different table can be put in the FROM clause instead of the WHERE clause.
+This changes the way the FROM clause will be worded but it will trim the data significantly.

+By using precision we select only the columns and rows needed for the query.
+By trimming the data the query runs much faster.
+I like to see it as carrying 10lb dumbells instead of 45lb dumbells.
+By trimming the weight we need to travel we will travel faster.